We are pleased to announce Dr. Najwa Javed as our Fifteenth Muslim Woman of the Month!

 That’s a really great perspective to look at it from because I have been trying to find a work-life balance, and it is so hard.
 So that is really helpful to hear.
 What advice do you have for both young aspiring female entrepreneurs and aspiring female surgeons?

 I think that the best advice I could give you is, never let anybody tell you “No,” whatever you want to do, and however you want to do it.
-Even sometimes, your closest people– your parents, siblings, or husband– they could tell you no, but if you really believe that you have something that is so integral in your heart, and you want to make that a reality for yourself, make sure you give it your best.
+Even sometimes, your closest people– your parents, siblings, or husband– they could tell you ‘No,’ but if you really believe that you have something that is so integral in your heart, and you want to make it a reality for yourself, make sure you give it your best.

 At the end of the day, either you’re going to have a great story to tell or it’s going to end up being fantastic.
 Don’t be afraid of taking that risk.
 Don’t have that fear of failing because it’s okay to fail.
 Nobody was born succeeding out of the womb.
 It’s okay to have failures because that allows you to grow.